skaldlabs/skald/README.md

 <br>

 You can deploy Skald without **any** third-party dependencies (including OpenAI), but that will require hosting your own LLM and using a local embeddings model.
-If you run `docker-compose up` without any vars at all we'll run a tiny Qwen model locally so you can test this, but due to the model size answers may be of low quality.
+If you run `docker-compose up` without any vars at all we'll run a tiny Qwen model locally so you can test this, but due to the model size answers may be of **low quality**.
 You should self-host a larger model yourself for better results.

 </details>